Traditional Jamaican Food You Must-Try Foods

 The national dish in Jamaica, Ackee, and Saltfish, is generally served for breakfast.
 Ackee fruit was brought by slaves to Jamaica from Ghana in Africa.
 Now in Jamaica, the fruit is widely available.
 Served alongside stewed salted codfish sautéed with vegetables and other herbs and spices.
 Ackee is a poisonous fruit before cooking but delicious after, with an egg-like look and taste.
 The salt fish adds depth of flavor to the meal.

-But if you’re looking for the true Jamaican experience, you won’t find anything more authentic than this.
+But if you’re looking for the true Jamaican experience, you won’t find anything more authentic foods in Jamaica than this.
 Bring a container of the seasoning home, and you’ll have Jamaica in a bottle.

-In Ocho Rios, Scotchies is famous for having the best jerk chickens on the island.
+In Ocho Rios, Scotchies is famous for Jamaica foods such as the best jerk chickens on the island.